 TestRail is purpose-built for enterprise software testing.
 It centralizes test case design, execution, and reporting into a single, scalable platform, giving teams structure and clarity across large, complex testing efforts.

 With deep integrations into tools like Jira, Selenium, and popular CI/CD platforms, TestRail fits into your existing workflow without disruption.
-You can link test cases to requirements, sync defect reports automatically, and monitor testing across multiple teams and projects from one dashboard.
+You can link test cases to requirements, sync defect reports, and monitor testing across multiple teams and projects from one dashboard.

 Enterprise-ready features, such as role-based access control, audit logs, project templates, and real-time reports, help maintain compliance, enforce QA standards, and support regulated environments.